MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 When your customers need to speak with a human agent, your bot can seamlessly hand off the conversation.
 With the omnichannel capabilities of the [Chat Add-in for Dynamics 365 Customer Service](/dynamics365/omnichannel/omnichannel-customer-service-guide), you can connect both voice and text conversations.

-When your bot hands off a conversation, it shares the full history of the chat session and all variables collected in the interaction.
+When your bot hands off a conversation, it shares the full history of the conversation and all variables collected in the interaction.
 Your omnichannel service routes incoming escalations to the right queue, and a live agent can seamlessly resume the conversation.
 For more information about how to use hand-off in bot conversations, see [Hand off to a live agent](./advanced-hand-off.md).

 ## Prerequisites